© Crown copyright 2020

 Box 1 - applicant’s name and address

 Enter the full name and address of the applicant.
-The applicant is the person to whom the authorisation will be issued and who must be established in the EU.
+The applicant is the person to whom the authorisation will be issued and who must be established in the UK or EU.
 Ensure that the name entered in this box is the correct legal entity.
 Your VAT and Economic Operator Registration and Identification (EORI) number must also be included in this section.

 Note: if you are a limited company please include your Incorporation Number in box 25.